 The best way is to get on to it early.
 If your toilet is dribbling a little get the plumber out.

 If you've put off a repair and it's running seriously the cistern will not fill and you won't get anything flushed down.

-If it's after hours to avoid a call out fee you will need to turn the tap off that is located behind the toilet.
+If it's after hours to avoid a call-out fee you will need to turn the tap off that is located behind the toilet.
 This is a temporary fix and you will then need to call a plumber during office hours.

 Unfortunately what may seem easy to fix could create a new problem.
-Sometimes its better to replace your cistern than to have the plumber come in and replace one part after another.
+Sometimes it's better to replace your cistern than to have the plumber come in and replace one part after another.

-A good plumber will discuss your options.
+A plumber should always discuss your options.